 Azure SQL Database traffic migration to newer Gateways

 As Azure infrastructure improves, Microsoft will periodically refresh hardware to ensure we provide the best possible customer experience.
-In the coming months, we plan to add Gateways built on newer hardware generations, and decommission Gateways built on older hardware in some regions.
+In the coming months, we plan to add Gateways built on newer hardware generations, migrate traffic to them, and eventually decommission Gateways built on older hardware in some regions.

 Customers will be notified via email and in the Azure portal well in advance of any change to Gateways available in each region.
 The most up-to-date information will be maintained in the Azure SQL Database gateway IP addresses table.

 The first round of traffic migration to newer Gateways is scheduled for October 14, 2019 in the following regions:

 - West US

 - Central US